SuboptimalEng/cpp-tutorials/README.md

 fully self-contained and has all the info needed to learn that specific topic.
 We'll see how that goes.

-## Why am I making these C++ videos?

-I love to teach and help others learn -- it's the whole reason I started my YouTube channel!
-I've also found that teaching others helps me improve my communication skills and understand topics at a deeper level.

 ## Who is this for?

 First and foremost, these C++ tutorials are meant for me.
 I find that I tend